-Coursework Task in Coursework Deadline for September Start Deadline for Fast Track Notes Coursework 1 - Poster Selecting an appropriate Question.
+Coursework Task in Coursework Deadline for September Start Deadline for Fast Track Notes Coursework - Poster and presentation Selecting an appropriate Question.
 Before October Half - Term Before February Half - Term This should be discussed with your teacher before moving onto other tasks.
-Coursework 1 - Poster First draft of Coursework completed so far (not including reflections).
+Coursework - Poster and presentation First draft of Coursework completed so far (not including reflections).
 Last Week in November Last Week in February Your teacher will mark what is provided and give verbal or written feedback.
-Coursework 1 - Poster Coursework completed and digitally sent.
-January - the week of exam paper 1.
-March - the week of exam paper 1.
-Requirements of documents to be provided are in the appendix of this document.
-Coursework 1 - Poster Reflections End of the week of exam paper 1.
-End of the week of exam paper 1.
-To be completed after the poster hand in.
-Coursework 2 - Presentation Research topic given.
-Before February Half - Term After Paper 2 & 3.
-This should be confirmed with your teacher before moving onto other tasks.
-Coursework 2 - Presentation First draft of Coursework First week in March.
-1 week after Paper 2 & 3.
-Your teacher will mark what is provided and completed so far (not including reflections). give verbal or written feedback.
-Coursework 2 - Presentation Coursework completed, digitally sent, and presented.
-First week after Easter vacation.
-2 weeks after Paper 2 & 3.
-Requirements of documents to be provided are in the appendix of this document.
-Controlled Assessment - Practical Skills Experiment Practical is performed by students under exam conditions Beginning of May (One day only) Last week of March (One day Only) This will be set from your teacher during a timetabled lesson Controlled Assessment - Practical Skills Exam Paper based on the practical performed above Exam paper completed under exam conditions using DigiExam platform.
+Coursework - Poster and presentation Coursework completed and digitally sent.
+27 th of January 2025 28th of April 2025 Requirements of documents to be provided are in the appendix of this document.
+In Class Assessement Questions and any work to be done will be done under exam conditions in one sitting.
+28 May 2025 28 May 2025

+Assessment - Practical Skills Experiment Practical is performed by students under exam conditions Beginning of May (One day only) Last week of March (One day Only) This will be set from your teacher during a timetabled lesson Controlled Assessment - Practical Skills Exam Paper based on the practical performed above Exam paper completed under exam conditions using DigiExam platform.
 Beginning of May (One day only) Last week of March (One day only) Exam paper will be administered under exam conditions using the DigiExam platform using your own electronic devises (laptop or pad).